ssslolololo1112/Worst-Executor-Ever/README.md

 # Worst-Executor-Ever
 u should use it not the best looking but it is decent,

-To download the executor look at the left and press releases click the "latest" button then scroll down [ Make sure you read everything since most of the information for the executor is in the main "Release" thing ] and press Worst-Executor-Ever.zip, after it installs extract it to disk D: or C: your wish, open the folder press scroll down and find "Worst-Executor-Ever" press the "allow" or "yes" button in the Administrator Permissions wait for the executor then you are set.
+To download the executor look at the left and press releases click the "latest" button then scroll down and press Worst-Executor-Ever.zip, after it installs extract it to disk D: or C: your wish, open the folder press scroll down and find "Worst-Executor-Ever" press the "allow" or "yes" button in the Administrator Permissions wait for the executor then you are set.

 UNC : 99% - 98%